Caspian 24-Hour Trading Volume Hits $2,696.00 (CSP)

-Caspian (CSP) traded 1.6% higher against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on October 4th.
-One Caspian coin can currently be purchased for approximately $0.0008 or 0.00000004 BTC on major cryptocurrency exchanges.
-In the last seven days, Caspian has traded 5.6% lower against the U.S. dollar.
-Caspian has a market capitalization of $843,651.00 and approximately $2,696.00 worth of Caspian was traded on exchanges in the last 24 hours.
+Caspian (CSP) traded 1.6% higher against the dollar during the 24-hour period ending at 13:00 PM Eastern on October 5th.
+One Caspian coin can now be bought for about $0.0008 or 0.00000004 BTC on exchanges.
+Caspian has a total market capitalization of $848,478.00 and approximately $2,696.00 worth of Caspian was traded on exchanges in the last day.
+In the last seven days, Caspian has traded 5.6% lower against the dollar.

 - OmniaVerse (OMNIA) traded 5.2% higher against the dollar and now trades at $0.0044 or 0.00000022 BTC.